-This diy budget kitchen remodel is something that brings me joy everyday.
-My husband and I took a builder grade kitchen and turned it into a showstopper using basic building material and our own hard work for just $2000.
+My husband and I took a builder grade kitchen and turned it into a showstopper using basic building materials and our own sweat equity for just $2000.

 After the birth of our first daughter, it became clear that we were going to eventually need a bigger home.

 Those babies come with a LOT of stuff!